radiant-network/radiant-portal-sandbox/README.md

 ```
 Took 5 minutes to install Airflow

+## Configure airflow
+Connect to the Airflow UI at http://localhost:8080
+- Username: airflow
+- Password: airflow

+Then Activate all the dags by sliding the toggle button of each dag to the right.

+Configure the pools :
+- Go to Admin -> Pools
+- Create a new pool named "import_part" with 1 slot
+- Create a new pool named "import_vcf" with 128 slots

 ## Run dags
 - Run dag [QA] Radiant - Init Simulated Clinical Data
+  - Set vcf_bucket_prefix to s3://vcf
 - Run dag Radiant - Init StarRocks Tables (~ 10 minutes)
 - Run dag  Radiant - Init Iceberg Tables (~ 2 minutes)
 - Run dag Radiant - Import Open Data (~ 10 minutes)
   - In raw_rcv_filepaths, set the value s3://warehouse/input_parquet/clinvar_rcv_summary/*.json
+- Run dag Radiant - Scheduled Import (~ 10 minutes)

 ## Edit /etc/host file
 Add the following line to your /etc/hosts file to access the keycloak admin console: